pkim050/codetest/Notes.md

 5. Inputted some seeds to pre-populate the tasks towards our todo list that Roaming Hunger has given us.
 6. Implemented some RSpec testing for model and controller.
 7. Installed Rubocop to ensure there are no bugs/errors, for better codebase.
+8. In order to see if the API is working, I used db:seed file and went to the browser and checked the endpoints of /api/v1/todos, /api/v1/todos/1.

 ## To boot up the server
 1. bundle install